Skip to main content

 ONBUILD COPY . /app

-β€’ useful for framework base images.
+β€’ useful for framework base images; triggers do not cascade to grandchildren.

 Table 5: Build Optimization Techniques